 Parable created a spatial experience to both reflect and inform the way JJ writes and expresses his music.

 For the team that resides within and JJ Lin’s fans, the JFJ Sanctuary combines craft, art and technology for various states of play, rest and work into a singular design expression.

-Making full use of the architecture of the office unit, our team — led by Ken Yuktasevi — sought to plan the space in a matter that could contain the programmatic space requirements in the most effective manner possible, telling a story through the space that would not simply contain but also inspire music and media creation.
+Making full use of the architecture of the office unit, our team sought to plan the space in a matter that could contain the programmatic space requirements in the most effective manner possible: telling a story through the space that would not simply contain but also inspire music and media creation.

-The design concept that rose from the brief was an idealized home full of rooms that surround a central heart which is the studio production space, which JJ calls SANCTUARY.
-We fell in love with the thought of music being at the heart of life and life being the vessel for music.
+The design concept that rose from the brief was an idealized home full of rooms that surround a central heart (the studio production space), which JJ calls SANCTUARY.
+We fell in love with the raw thought of music being at the heart of life.

 The furniture consisted a meticulous selection of acclaimed designer pieces and Parable’s own customised pieces.
 For example, the sofas and coffee table were designed and made by Stephen Kenn Studio, RGB Clouds were designed and made by Richard Clarkson, decorative lights were from AJ Eklipta and Louis Poulson.